Verónica Cuadrado

-Verónica Cuadrado Dehesa (born 8 March 1979 in Santander, Cantabria) is a former Spanish handball player who was member of the Spanish women's national team.
+Verónica María Cuadrado Dehesa (born 8 March 1979 in Santander, Cantabria) is a former Spanish handball player who was member of the Spanish women's national team.

 She was part of the Spanish team at the 2008 European Women's Handball Championship, where the Spanish team reached the final, after defeating Germany in the semifinal.

 Cuadrado was a member of the Spanish team that won the bronze medal at the 2011 World Handball Championships.
 She was also part of the Spanish team that won bronze at the 2012 Summer Olympics.